studioHEX/miduino/README.md

 I sincerely hope this will make the life of people easier so we can focus more on creating and improving our workflows.

-*
 Bug report:
--Macro not working : fixed
+*Macro not working : fixed
--Serial error between Windows/MAC : fixed
+*Serial error between Windows/MAC : fixed
-*